Last Updated on July 1, 2021 by Amy Geldean

 - 4 in 5 consumers use search engines to find local information.

 Considering this, it’s easy to see why a strong local SEO strategy is the key to driving more local customers to your business.

 So, how do you improve your local SEO?

 Search engines rely on things like local content, social profile pages, and citations to find and provide users with the most relevant local results.
 So, any local SEO strategy starts off by optimizing these three areas.
 Optimize for Google My Business

-Create and verify a Google My Business page, use Google Posts, and encourage customers to share reviews online.
-Also, respond to customer reviews, specifying your location.
-If Google can verify your business as authentic, your rankings will be higher, and may just be rewarded with a coveted sidebar space in Google local search.
+Create and verify a Google My Business page, use a Google Post, and encourage customers to share reviews online.
+Also, respond to reviews from local customers, specifying your location.
+If Google can verify your business as authentic, your local ranking will be higher, and may just be rewarded with a coveted sidebar space in Google local search.

 Improve Your Internal Linking Structure

 Adjusting your internal linking on your site will boost your SEO rankings.
 It makes website navigation easier, makes site hierarchy clearer, and distributes page authority and ranking power among pages.

 Optimize Your URL, Title Tags, Headers, Meta Description, and Content